 The SACE Public Education team empowers individuals and communities to take action against sexual violence.
-To accomplish this, SACE delivers presentations, workshops and seminars, distributes brochures, and attends community events.
+To accomplish this, SACE delivers presentations, workshops and seminars, distributes brochures and educational materials, and attends community events.

-To learn more and to book a presentation, email us at email@example.com or call SACE at 780.423.4102 and ask to speak to a Public Educator.
+To learn more and to book a presentation, email us at firstname.lastname@example.org or call SACE at 780.423.4102 and ask to speak to a Public Educator.
+If you are booking a presentation for youth (schools, community groups, clubs, etc.), you have the option to fill out the SACE Public Education Booking Form – Youth Sessions instead.
 You can also request SACE pamphlets and other educational materials, or have SACE set up a booth at your agency fair or event.

 Our SACE public education team facilitates age-appropriate sexual violence education to youth over the age of 12.
-In addition to speaking to youth in schools, SACE public educators have conversations with youth in care, in community groups, and other organizations.
-SACE is an approved vendor with Edmonton Public School Board (EPSB), and also works with many Catholic and rural school districts.
+In addition to speaking to youth in schools, SACE public educators have conversations with youth in care, in community groups, and at other organizations.
+SACE is an approved vendor with the Edmonton Public School Board (EPSB), and also works with many Catholic and rural school districts.
+To book a presentation for youth, email us at email@example.com, call SACE at 780.423.4102 and ask to speak to a Public Educator, or fill out this form.
 See below for examples of the educational sessions available to youth.

 Sexual Assault & Consent

 - Definitions of sexual assault, child sexual abuse, consent, and coercion

 - Ages of consent to sexual activity in Canada

 - How to assess consent using age-appropriate examples

 - Challenging victim blaming